ChameleonGeek/ebin-kodi/config-script.md

 - Select yes when asked whether to use dbconfig-common to set up the database
 - Enter and confirm a password for the phpMyAdmin application to connect to mySQL.
 You can let phpMyAdmin create a random password. ***As a user or DBA, you won't need to use this password.***

-#### Configuring Kerberos Authentication
-Using "example.lan" as the model for the domain, enter the values ***exactly as shown (including uppercase and lowercase)***
-- For the default Kerberos version 5 realm, enter EXAMPLE.LAN
-- For the Kerberos servers for your realm, enter the hostname you entered for the EspressoBin (lowercase)
-- For the administrative server for the Kerberos realm, enter the hostname you entered for the EspressoBin (lowercase)

 #### Interactive User:
 The root account shouldn't be used for routine interactions with the EspressoBin.
 Enter a user name and password for this interactive account and answer the Ubuntu user information questions.
 ***Write down or remember this username and password.
 It is the interactive superuser account.***